-In the end, you will find cheap car lease deals that would be good enough for you.
+In the end, you will find car lease deals that would be good enough for you.

-The other two time I traded off at lower than the KBB suggested third party value.
+The other two times I traded off at lower than the KBB suggested third party value.

 When you’re in such a situation like I was, it makes the case for leasing a car a bit stronger.
 You’re losing out tremendously on the car devaluation.

 Don’t rush the process.
 Wait until you find the right responses to your questions before you decide to sign any documents.